COVID-19 and Children Wearing a Mask

 Masking in Schools

-During the pandemic, we have worked with schools to implement public health measures to support the safety of children in their care, the teachers and staff and our community as a whole.
-In light of the current increases in COVID-19 in children and adults, including in vaccinated individuals, the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics (AAP) have recommended universal masking for all teachers, staff and visitors, as well as all students older than age 2 unless they have a medical or developmental condition that prevents it.
+During the pandemic, we worked with schools to implement public health measures to support the safety of children in their care, the teachers and staff and our community as a whole.
+The Centers for Disease Control and Prevention (CDC) recommends masking in communities with high COVID-19 transmission rates for all teachers, staff and visitors, as well as all students older than age 2 unless they have a medical or developmental condition that prevents it.

 We know that kids can get COVID-19 and transmit it, even if they are fully vaccinated and even if they do not have symptoms.
 Face masks are one of the most effective ways to prevent people from getting sick and prevent people who are infected from transmitting COVID-19 to others.